-In all cases, contact ISO New England Customer Support.
+In all cases, contact ISO New England Participant Support.

-Customers pay their invoices to the ISO.
-After the ISO collects the funds from the customers, it pays customers who were issued a remittance advice.
+Participants pay their invoices to the ISO.
+After the ISO collects the funds from the participants, it pays participants who were issued a remittance advice.

 Billing statement invoice and remittance advice amounts are not affected by divisional accounting, which is an optional enhancement that provides additional information on the MIS settlement reports.
 An overview of the MIS report changes for divisional accounting is available in the Quarterly Settlements Webinar Forum, Q3 2012 presentation.